 Chances are you’re already familiar with a few different types of Candida overgrowth.
 For example, an overgrowth of Candida in the mouth is known as thrush , while overgrowth in the vagina is known as a yeast infection.
 There are a few other ways Candida overgrowth can manifest, though.

+What are the symptoms of Candida in the gut?
 Your signs and symptoms will vary depending on the cause of Candida overgrowth.
 However, the more common Candida overgrowth symptoms and signs include:

 In addition to these symptoms, Candida overgrowth causes a strain on your immune system, making you more likely to get sick, Dr. Wallman says.